ajRiverav/Cpp-member-function-specifiers-guide/README.md

 [Go back to Table of Contents](#toc)

 <a name="overriding_and_overloading"></a>
-## Overriding and Overloading
+## Overriding, Overloading, and function hiding

 #### Overloading
-A member function is overloaded when a second member function inside the same class has a different signature.
-A functions signature includes its name, and the number and type of its parameters.
+A member function is overloaded when another member function of the same class has a different signature.
+A function signature is comprised of its its name, and the number and type of its parameters.

 ```cpp
 class Myclass {